moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 This fixed list of permissions ensures that the `CI_JOB_TOKEN` cannot access new API endpoints unless explicitly included in this list.

-## Design and implementation details
+### Current Authorization Logic

-Currently, authorization logic typically checks whether a user has the ability to perform a specific action on a resource, often represented as:
+At present, authorization checks typically validate whether a user can perform a specific action on a given resource, commonly expressed as:

 ```ruby
 can?(user, :ability, resource)
 ```

+### Proposed Design

-The proposed design shifts this logic by encoding the necessary authorization information directly into the token.
-This allows authorization decisions to be made based on the token's contents.
-By embedding the required permissions within the token itself, we can enforce authorization in services that do not have access to declarative policies or the database.
-This approach moves the evaluation of resource access from request-time authorization to token generation, pre-calculating policy decisions and embedding them within the token.
+The proposed approach encodes the authorization information directly into the token itself, enabling services to make authorization decisions based solely on the token's contents.
+By embedding the necessary permissions into the token, this design allows for authorization to be enforced in services that do not have access to declarative policies or a database.
+This shifts the evaluation of resource access from request-time to token generation, effectively pre-computing policy decisions and encoding them within the token.

+### CI_JOB_TOKEN with Pre-Defined Permissions

-We will introduce support for generating `CI_JOB_TOKEN` with specific, pre-defined permissions, enabling a reduced permission set as needed.
+We will introduce support for generating `CI_JOB_TOKEN`s with a specific, reduced set of permissions tailored to the needs of each job.

-To ensure the job receives a token with appropriate permissions, the user's account must have the required permissions before pipeline execution, and CI allowlist rules must be configured for any external project resource access.
+To ensure the job is issued a token with appropriate permissions, the user must have the required access prior to pipeline execution, and CI allowlist rules must be established for any external resources.

-When the user has the necessary permissions, they will be encoded into an ephemeral job token.
-This token, which adheres to the [JWT](https://datatracker.ietf.org/doc/html/rfc7519) standard, will include a digital signature for validation.
-Upon receiving the `CI_JOB_TOKEN`, an API will verify the token's signature and execute the request according to the permissions specified in the token's `scope` claim.
+Once the user's permissions are confirmed, an ephemeral job token is generated, which adheres to the [JWT](https://datatracker.ietf.org/doc/html/rfc7519) standard and contains a digital signature for validation.
+Upon receiving the `CI_JOB_TOKEN`, the API will verify the token’s signature and execute the request based on the permissions encoded within the token’s `scope` claim.

-This mechanism allows for issuing a token with reduced access, even if the user's account has broader permissions.
+This mechanism allows for issuing tokens with restricted access, even if the user holds broader permissions.

+### JWT Token Structure

-The `CI_JOB_TOKEN` will be encoded with the following JWT payload, adhering to the rules of the three models described in the [overview](#proposal).
+The `CI_JOB_TOKEN` will include the following JWT payload, aligned with the permission models described in the proposal:

 ```json
 {